DanCanetti/danielcanetti.com/blog/recommended-reading.md

 postDate: 30th September 2019
 date: 2019-09-30
 postFeatureImage: /images/posts/recommended-reading/feature.jpg
+postExcerpt: I'm really into business and start-up books at the moment, I love to read about their humble beginnings and often find something to take away from each book to help me improve in my own work or personal life.
 ---

 I try to read as often as I can, typically a chapter a night of whichever book I'm reading on my Kindle or listening to via Audible.
 I'm really into business and start-up books at the moment, I love to read about their humble beginnings and often find something to take away from each book to help me improve in my own work or personal life.